Mainzu/alternating-iter/README.md

 assert_eq!(iter.next(), None);     // `b` exhausted
 ```

-The iterator will simply keep alternating blindly, so `Some` can appear between `None` if one of the input iterator is larger than the other.
+The iterator will simply keep alternating blindly, so `Some` can appear between `None` if one of the input iterators is larger than the other.

 # Changelog

-- 2.0: Renamed methods on the extension tarit and fixed erroneous `FusedIterator` implementation
+- 0.2: Renamed methods on the extension trait and fixed erroneous `FusedIterator` implementation
-- 3.0: Removed erroneous `FixedSizedIterator` implementations
+- 0.3: Removed erroneous `FixedSizedIterator` implementations